nizhib/cannonade/README.md

 Usage: cannonade [options...] <url>

 Options:
+  -apikey        API Key to use as a query parameter.
+Default is empty.
   -image         Path of the image to shoot with.
 Default is "example.jpg".
   -num-clients   Number of parallel requests.
 Default is 8.
   -num-requests  Total number of requests.
 Default is 100.
+  -silent        Disable any output but errors.
+  -verbose       Print every response received.
 ```